-- Provide legal research and write articles and a quarterly distributed newsletter - Provide seminars, meetings, a website, a blog site for prosecutors, information and consultation about impaired driving issues, and - Provide information to judges, prosecutors, defense attorneys, legislators, and educators.
+- Provide legal research and write articles and a quarterly distributed newsletter - Provide seminars, meetings, a website, a blog site for prosecutors, information and consultation about impaired driving issues, and - Provide information to judges, prosecutors, defense attorneys, legislators, and educators

-The law regularly changes due to new legislation, recent decisions by the Tennessee Supreme Court/ Court Criminal of Appeals, new technological advances, and changes in societal attitudes and conduct.
+The law regularly changes due to new legislation, recent decisions by the Tennessee Supreme Court/Court Criminal of Appeals, new technological advances, and from changes in societal attitudes and conduct.
 Continued research of these many changes is necessary to keep the legal community informed and aware of the greater context and nuances of traffic safety.
 It is the goal of the DUI Training Department to meet these needs.
 This will be accomplished in a variety of ways.

-- By providing statewide training and education for prosecutors concerning traffic safety-related issues and the current legal environment to improve their ability to prosecute vehicular crimes and thereby reduce the number of crashes caused by impaired drivers. - Provide research, writing, and advice, including resource materials, to prosecutors across Tennessee to increase their effectiveness in prosecuting vehicular crimes and thereby reducing the number of crashes caused by impaired drivers. - To provide training and education for law enforcement officers across Tennessee, to improve their ability to investigate vehicular crimes, to improve their skills at communicating effectively in court, and to assist them in understanding all evolving traffic safety and vehicular crime issues. - To provide research, legal updates, and advice, including resource materials, to law enforcement officers across Tennessee, to improve their effectiveness in the enforcement of vehicular crimes and thereby reducing the number of crashes caused by impaired drivers. - To provide legal updates, education, training, and advice to various organizations involved in traffic safety across Tennessee.
+- 1. By providing statewide training and education for prosecutors concerning traffic safetyrelated issues and the current legal environment, to improve their ability to prosecute vehicular crimes and thereby reduce the number of crashes caused by impaired drivers. - 2.
+Provide research, writing, and advice, including resource materials, to prosecutors across the state to increase their effectiveness in prosecuting vehicular crimes and thereby reducing the number of crashes caused by impaired drivers.

+- 3. To provide training and education for law enforcement officers across the state, to improve their ability to investigate vehicular crimes, to improve their skills at communicating effectively in court, and to assist them in understanding all evolving traffic safety and vehicular crime issues. - 4.
+To provide research, legal updates, and advice, including resource materials, to law enforcement officers across the state, to improve their effectiveness in the enforcement of vehicular crimes and thereby reducing the number of crashes caused by impaired drivers. - 5.
+To provide legal updates, education, training, and advice to various organizations involved in traffic safety across the state.